josephsandorvoros/Budgeting-app/README.md

 [![Installers](https://github.com/josephsandorvoros/Budgeting-app/actions/workflows/build-installers.yml/badge.svg)](https://github.com/josephsandorvoros/Budgeting-app/actions/workflows/build-installers.yml)
 [![Latest Tag](https://img.shields.io/github/v/tag/josephsandorvoros/Budgeting-app?label=latest%20tag)](https://github.com/josephsandorvoros/Budgeting-app/releases)

 This is a beta app and a proof of concept for me.
 I set out to make an app I could use, but also something I could give to others.
 Partially to show I could do it, partially to write up a blog post about it, partially to add it to my portfolio and learn from it.
 It a local-first desktop budgeting app with personal and business budget workflows, annual and monthly planning, transaction management, recurring bills, balance sheet tracking, data import/export, and reusable templates.
 It was made with AI assistance (Github CoPilot); I want to be clear and upfront about that.
 It may have updates, but it may not also, I don't plan on this becoming anything other than a side project.
+As an additional note, I am working and pushing to check in real world install so for now this likely has lots of little tweaks and frequent updates.

 ## Stack